Unknownplanet40/Unknownplanet40/README.md

 * 🌍  I'm based in Philippines
 * ✉️  You can contact me at [Ryanjamesc4@gmail.com](mailto:Ryanjamesc4@gmail.com)
-* 🧠  I'm learning PHP, MySQL
+* 🧠  At the moment, I'm expanding my skillsets by studying PHP and MySQL.
-* ⚡  I would love to become a software developer or web developer.
-Either would be fine with me
+* ⚡  I'm passionate about pursuing a career in software or web development.
+Both options would be equally fulfilling to me.

 ------------